slackapi/bolt-examples-aws-re-invent-2020/lightsail-containers/python/README.md

-# Lightsail Containers ⚡️ Bolt for Python
+# Amazon Lightsail Containers ⚡️ Bolt for Python

 > Slack app example for deploying to Lightsail Containers with Bolt for Python